Coach Brendan Cournane

 It took a layoff of almost 10 years, but in October of 1995, I improved my time by more than an hour and a half and I qualified for the Boston Marathon!
 I’ve gone on to qualify for Boston in over a dozen years and I have completed Boston 6 times.

 In the years since that first marathon experience, I studied coaching techniques and philosophies, learned how to improve my performance.
 I honed my skills and developed ways to impart that knowledge to others.

-My passion for running brought a desire to help others develop good running form not only to make the most of their runs, but to enjoy running.
-Since 1996, I have helped thousands of runners, run/walkers and walkers of all abilities and skill levels achieve their goals of successfully completing running events — from 5Ks through ultra marathons.
+Since 1996, I have used these principles to helped thousands of runners, run-walkers and walkers of all abilities and skill levels achieve their goals of successfully completing running events — from 5Ks through ultra marathons.
 I have also helped many runners qualify for the Boston Marathon.